Laylow

 Jeremy Larroux (born 1993), better known as Laylow is a French rapper from Toulouse.
 In 2018, Laylow released the EPs .RAW and RAW-Z. His first album, Trinity, featured collaborations with Lomepal, S.Pri Noir, Jok'Air, Wit., Alpha Wann, and was released on 28 February 2020.
 The album reached number 3 in the French Albums Charts.
 The follow-up L'étrange histoire de Mr. Anderson peaked at number 1 with collaborations with Damso, Nekfeu, Hamza, Alpha Wann and Slowthai.

 Early life

-Laylow was born in 1993 in Toulouse, a city in southern France, where lived there until the age of nine, when he left for Tunisia with his father briefly, before joining his mother in Abidjan, Ivory Coast.
+Laylow was born in 1993 in Toulouse, a city in southern France, where he lived until the age of nine, when he left for Tunisia with his father briefly, before joining his mother in Abidjan, Ivory Coast.
 He then spent some time in the city of Mirande in the Gers at a boarding school, where he met his future manager, and ended up settling in Toulouse.
 It was at this age that he began to rap after his older brother introduced him to the art.
 He was influenced by American artists such as Ja Rule or G-Unit, the bling-bling side of rappers impressing him from his childhood, with French rap coming to him a little later.